mesosphere/exhibitor-tls-artifacts-gen/README.md

 ## Docker image

 This script is published as a docker container under `mesosphere/exhibitor-tls-artifacts-gen` repository.
-It is possible to launch script without installing Python, OpenSSL or Java dependencies with docker:
+It is possible to launch this script without installing Python, OpenSSL or Java dependencies with docker:

 ```
-docker run -it --rm mesosphere/exhibitor-tls-artifacts-gen --help
+docker run -it --rm -v $(pwd):/build --workdir /build mesosphere/exhibitor-tls-artifacts-gen --help
 ```

 For a convenience there is a bash  script that can be downloaded from